Work is love made visible.

 Gram took her responsibility as an American citizen seriously.
 She studied out the issues, then wrote cogent, compelling personal letters to world leaders, thinkers, writers, dissidents, Presidents, First Ladies, Senators, Representatives, Governors, Prime Ministers and, of course, to her own family.
 And they wrote back.

 A letter to Gram from President Jimmy Carter hangs on my office wall.
 It reads, in part,

 I appreciate your confidence as well as your friendship.
 Roslyn joins me in sending out warm best wishes.

 She would say that, given the present state of affairs, it is time to get involved.

 Mary C. Johnston, Jr. (1922-1978) After graduating Phi Beta Kappa from Stephens College, my mother went to Washington, D.C. to become a journalist.
 She did.
-She became a key member of nationally syndicated newspaper columnist Drew Pearson’s staff.
+As his Admin, my mother wrote columns for nationally syndicated newspaper columnist Drew Pearson’s.
 Based on her studies of Latin and Central America, she also the 7th highest ranking woman in the U.S. Department of State and a presidential speechwriter, all before she turned thirty.

-My mother once told me, “I listened to President Truman read the speech I wrote.
-He took a limousine home, and I rode the bus.
-It didn’t seem fair.”
+In her spare time, my mother wrote speeches for President Truman.
+She once told me, “I listened to President Truman read the speech I wrote for him.
+He did a pretty good job.
+He took a limousine home, and I rode the bus.”

 After returning to Colorado, my single mother got her law degree, passed the bar, and practiced law in Denver and Aspen.
 She was appointed the Pitkin County Court Judge by Governor John Love, and provided the defendants that appeared before her with one essential instruction: